 By Charlotte Bradley

 Check out all of Charlotte Bradley’s Healthy Lifestyles columns.

 Kamut (pronounced kah-MOOT) is an ancient grain closely related to wheat.
 Recently, this nutritious and organically grown grain has gained popularity with home cooks, farmers and nutritionists.
-“Kamut” is actually a name brand - the common name for Kamut is Khorasan.
-Its kernel is similar in shape to a wheat kernel however it is about twice as big.
+“Kamut” is actually a name brand – the common name for Kamut is Khorasan.
+It is a kernel similar in shape to a wheat kernel however it is about twice as big.
 Kamut has a slightly sweet and nutty flavor.

 Modern legend has it that grains of Kamut were found entombed in the pyramids of Egypt and subsequently grown into modern crops.
 It goes something like this … A U.S. airman based in Portugal bought 36 kernels of the Kamut grain from someone who claimed that it came from the pyramids of Egypt.
 He mailed the kernels home to his dad who was a wheat farmer.
 His dad planted the grains and 32 of the 36 kernels sprouted.
 Over the next six years the crops were carefully tended and with offspring, grew to 1500 bushels.